oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/Readme.md

 ### Prerequisites

-* Familiarity with Python.
+* Familiarity with Python
-* OCI Paid Account.
+* OCI Paid Account
-* Access to OCI Document Understanding preview SDK (request access here).
+* Access to OCI Document Understanding preview SDK (request access here)

 The purpose of this workshop is to give you an overview of the Key Value Extraction service without going into the details and more advanced scenarios.